Andrea18500/gccr/README.md

 For every other issue contact me: andrea18500@hotmail.it

 # Versions
+- v0.3
+  - Added support for up to 4 arguments in total.
+Now arguments starting with "+" instead of "-" will be send to the compiler.
+Arguments without the "+" will be sent to the program.
 - v0.2
   - Added support for up to 4 arguments
 - v0.1